 Easy Recipe Tips

 - Why buy thick bacon if you’re going to roll it out THIN anyway?
 Well, mainly because it just works and tastes better, and a good-quality bacon is essential.
 I had no idea bacon could be rolled out as easily as it does!
 And, not only does this hack make WRAPPING and COOKING your poppers easier, it also ensures the EATING experience is wonderful, too.

-- Can I use other kinds of hot peppers to make poppers?
+- Are there other types of hot peppers available for making poppers?
 Sure.
-If I can find mild Anaheim peppers that are on the smaller size, sometimes I use those for making poppers.
+If I can find mild Anaheim peppers that are on the smaller size, sometimes I use those for making poppers since they are so mild.
 If you’re super adventurous and like SPICY, feel free to use any kind of hot peppers to make poppers.
-Typically, the small the pepper, the hotter the spice.
+Typically, the small the pepper, the hotter it is.

 - What if I want to spice up my cream cheese filling more?
 Go ahead, truly.
 These are YOUR poppers, so mix it up any way you’d like.
-Sometimes I use plain cream cheese and then add fresh horseradish and shredded sharp cheddar – the sky is the limit….experiment!
+Sometimes I use plain cream cheese and then add fresh horseradish and shredded sharp cheddar to the mix.